wymarzonylogin/piksel-kapcio/README.md

 In other words, you need to take 3 steps to use it:
 1. Create endpoint serving images to user (and also storing generated code text in session)
 2. Modify your form to show image (call endpoint from step 1) and add field for user's solution for captcha (also show there error, if solution is wrong).
-3. Validate submitted user's captcha solution.
+3. Verify submitted user's captcha solution.

 ### 1. Endpoint serving images
 Here is the example of basic endpoint: